camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 job worker.
 :::

 A business rule task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition) the same way as a service task does.
-This specifies the type of job that workers should subscribe to (e.g. DMN).
+This specifies the type of job that workers should subscribe to (e.g.
+`calculate_risk`).

 Use [task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) to pass static parameters to the job worker (e.g. the key of the decision to evaluate).